Dust collapse and bounce in spherically symmetric quantum-inspired gravity models: Introduction

 Many approaches using modified LTB models have been applied to quantum-inspired gravity models~\cite{Vaz:2000zb,Kiefer:2005tw,Lasky,Bojowald:2024ium,Bojowald:2009ih, Giesel:2009jp}.
 Particularly, those motivated by loop quantum gravity use the Ashtekar-Pawlowski-Singh~\cite{PhysRevLett.96.141301} metric in the interior glued continuously to a static spherically symmetric spacetime on the exterior.
 The methods often result in the deformed Friedmann equation

 where $a$ is a time dependent scale factor and $\rho$ is the density of the star.
 The Friedmann equation is deformed by an extra $\rho/\rho_c$ term, where $\rho_c$ is a critical density.
 The critical density term in the Freedman equation induces an effective pressure and can be related to the time when the gravitational attraction vanishes.
 The critical density goes to infinity in the classical limit.
 If the initial mass is high enough, collapse proceeds as it does classically, with a trapping horizon forming and enclosing the collapsing matter at some time.
 The star reaches a maximum density and minimum radius, and then bounces.
 The quantum gravity effects stop the collapse, the dust smoothly bounces back, and there is no singularity.
 The geometry continues regularly into an expanding white-hole phase.
+It is not our intention here to use~\eqref{eq:FLRW} so we do not critically review the assumption or validity of the models leading to the deformed Friedmann equation.

-However, when modifications to general relativity are introduced, the interior dynamics can often no longer match to the static exterior~\cite{Han:2023wxg}.
+When modifications to general relativity are introduced, the interior dynamics can often no longer match uniquely to the static exterior~\cite{Han:2023wxg,Duque:2023syb}.
 This is because the modifications lead to effective pressures.
 Moreover, in order to understand horizon formation, we need to impose matching conditions.
 A common approach is to couple to a Vaidya-type spacetime.

 Another possibility is to use generalized Painlev{\'e}-Gullstrand (PG) coordinates to describe the metric and the matching conditions will be manifestly satisfied~\cite{Kanai:2010ae}.
 This could allow the full spacetime metric to be written in a single unique coordinate patch~\cite{Lasky}.
 The formation or avoidance of the singularity is independent of the matching to the exterior.
+Generalized PG coordinates are usually a better choice for Hamiltonian dynamics, particularly for spherically symmetric LTB spacetime~\cite{Lasky,Duque:2023syb}.